 Terms of Reference of the Finance and Audit Committee

 Appointment and Composition: the members shall be appointed annually at the first Board meeting following each Annual General Meeting to serve until the next Annual General Meeting.
-The number of members for the ensuring year shall be set by the Board at the time of appointment and at least a majority of the members shall be Board members and shall be independent.
+The number of members for the ensuing year shall be set by the Board at the time of appointment and at least a majority of the members shall be Board members and shall be independent.
 The Board shall appoint the chair of the Committee from among the independent members.
 The Treasurer shall be one of the members and at least two members shall be financially literate independent directors.
 The Board Chair is an ex-officio, non-voting member of the Committee unless appointed by the board as a full time member.
+The Executive Director is also an ex-officio non-voting member.

 Responsibilities on Audit Matters: